IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-bluemix-app.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
-{:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}

 # Connecting an {{site.data.keyword.cloud_notm}} application

 To connect an {{site.data.keyword.cloud}} application to your service, use the service credentials that are created when the service is provisioned.
-The sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForScyllaDB_full}} service using the provided credentials, and how to create a database and read from and write to the database.

-## Connecting using the 'Hello World' sample app
+## Connecting with the 'Hello World' sample app

 The [compose-scylladb-helloworld-nodejs](https://github.com/IBM-Cloud/compose-scylladb-helloworld-nodejs) sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForScyllaDB}} service using the provided credentials.
-The application creates, reads from, and writes to a database
+The application creates, reads from, and writes to a database.

 Download the sample app and follow the instructions in the readme file.
 Then, in your application details page in {{site.data.keyword.cloud_notm}}, click **View APP** to view the contents of the *examples* table.